Annie (2014 film): Cameos

-Phil Lord and Christopher Miller's names appear in the end credits of MoonQuake Lake, a fictional film within the film; the scenes were actually directed by Lord and Miller.
+Although they had nothing to do with Annie, Phil Lord and Christopher Miller's names appear in the end credits of MoonQuake Lake, the fictional film within the film, as part of a long-running inside joke between the pair and director Will Gluck.
 Taylor Richardson, who played the title role in the 2012 Broadway revival of the musical, appears in the beginning of the film as one of Annie's classmates, also named "Annie".
+Dorian Missick and Tracie Thoms portray Annie's fake parents who were hired by Guy and evoke the traits of Rooster Hannigan and Lily St. Regis.
+Pat Kiernan cameos as an NY1 reporter.

 Musical numbers

-While the film incorporates notable songs from the original Broadway production, written by composer Charles Strouse and lyricist Martin Charnin, the songs themselves were rearranged by Sia and Greg Kurstin to reflect its new contemporary setting.
+While the film incorporates notable songs from the original Broadway production, written by composer Charles Strouse and lyricist Martin Charnin, the songs were rearranged by Sia and Greg Kurstin to reflect its new contemporary setting.
 Executive music supervisor Matt Sullivan explained that there was a desire to make the film's use of music "seamless" rather than "abrupt", and to maintain the integrity and familiarity of the musical's most iconic songs, including "Tomorrow" and "It's the Hard Knock Life".
-The songs were rearranged with a percussive, pop-inspired style: in particular, "It's the Hard Knock Life" — whilst maintaining the use of "natural" sounds for its rhythm — was updated in a hip hop style.
-Lyrics to some songs were also updated to reflect the differences in the film's storyline and settings.
-Sia and Kurstin wrote three new songs for the soundtrack: "Opportunity", "Who Am I", and "MoonQuake Lake".
+The songs were rearranged with a more percussive, pop-inspired style: in particular, "It's the Hard Knock Life" — whilst maintaining the use of "natural" sounds for its rhythm — was updated in a hip hop style.
+Lyrics to some songs were also updated to reflect differences in the film's storyline and settings.
+Sia and Kurstin wrote three new original songs for the soundtrack: "Opportunity", "Who Am I", and "MoonQuake Lake".
 Sia additionally co-wrote "The City's Yours" with Norwegian Stargate.